 Are you a scrapbooker?
 If so – you know how much fun it is to have a book made about you!
-Today I’m sharing instructions for a book that I made with Onetime (my 3 year old son) a year ago around Valentine’s Day.
+Today I’m sharing instructions for a book that I made with my son Onetime when he was 3 years old for Valentine’s Day.

 This personalized and interactive love photo book focuses on all the things that your child LOVES, and is a lot of fun to make and read with your toddler or preschooler.
 Trust me – it’ll become a favourite read for months!
 (If not years…)